maydewd/artisan/ProjectDesign.md

 ## Quality Assurance: Sung-Hoon Kim

-The client should reach out to Sung-Hoon regarding any questions on the robustness or completeness of a certain feature.
+The clients should reach out to Sung-Hoon regarding any questions on the robustness or completeness of a certain feature.
 Sung-Hoon should be aware of all current known bugs and draft solutions for their resolution.

 **Back-end vs Front-end**